gbv/beaconspec/beacon.md

 	 message       qualifier      -->   qualifier
 	 link          -              -->   relation type

-# Serialization
+# Beacon files

-## BEACON text format
+## Beacon text files

-A BEACON text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks.
+A Beacon text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks.
 The file consists of a set of lines with meta fields, followed by a set of lines with link fields.
-A BEACON text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:
+A Beacon text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:

      BEACONTEXT  =  [ BOM ] [ START ] *METALINE *EMPTY [ LINKS ]